 There will be no transferring of dollars/cost for the extra leave.
 Because the University budget is set such that positions are funded on an annual basis, the department employing an individual who is receiving additional paid leave hours will continue to provide the funding/payment for these additional hours.
 The position is already funded for the entire year; any unpaid leave is typically available as "salary savings" for that position in the department.
 With additional paid leave awarded, the salary savings will then be reduced.
 The only possible additional costs would be for areas that must have coverage for additional leave (Hospital, PPD, etc.).
 In these cases, the departments will also be funding coverage costs.

 Is the donation of vacation hours tax deductible?
 Is this a qualifying charitable contribution?

 The donation of additional paid leave to the Pool is not tax deductible for the donor.
 The employee who receives the additional paid leave will be taxed for those pay periods just like s/he would be normally taxed through UK payroll.

 What if the available balance in the Staff Shared Leave Pool is exhausted?

-Donations to the Staff Shared Leave Pool are accepted between August 1st and 31st each year.
+Donations to the Staff Shared Leave Pool are accepted between May 1 through Sept.
+30 each year.
 If the Vacation Leave (VL) balance of the pool is zero, VL will not be awarded.
 We are considering the possibility of offering another "open enrollment period" during the year for additional vacation leave donations if the Pool is drained to zero; however, no decision has been made at this time.